tinkerer-red/Emobble/README.md

 # 📙 Emobble: Emoji Support for Scribble
 ### -Render me Emobble-

 **Emobble** is a plug-in extension for the [Scribble](https://github.com/jujuadams/scribble) text rendering library in GameMaker.
-It adds seamless emoji support to your in-game text using texture atlases, custom glyph injection, and smart parsing.
+It adds seamless emoji support to your in-game text using texture atlases, custom glyph injection, and Unicode symbol/emoji parsing.
 Simply including Emobble in your projects will add emoji support to native `scribble()` functionality.

 ---